fanf2/doh101/README.md

 Run `ansible-playbook main.yml`

-The Ansible playbook installs:
+The Ansible playbook uses two roles:

+* `basics`: this is to support `doh101` in demo mode; it installs:

     * BIND: This provides the resolver used by the DoH proxy.

+    * `dehydrated`: This is an ACME / Let's Encrypt client for obtaining a TLS certificate.

+* `doh101`: the main implementation, intended to be usable in (experimental) production; it installs:

     * OpenResty: This provides NGINX with embedded LuaJIT.

     * `doh.lua`: An OpenResty module implementing DNS-over-HTTPS.

-* `dehydrated`: This is an ACME / Let's Encrypt client for obtaining a TLS certificate.

 The DoH server is running on https://your.doh.server.name:443/